 Research on matter with brilliant light sources

 Each year, approx. 5,200 hours of user operations, 2,500 measuring guests, and 400 publications.
-Helmholtz programmes using BESSY II: MML, EMR, FIT, as well as for various cross-programme activities.
+Helmholtz programmes using BESSY II: MML, EMR, FIT, and various cross-programme activities.

 Contributions of HZB organisational units: